benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 # NEXT
-## ELinearLayout as an alternative solution to the confusing DSL (LinearLayout on steroids)
+## ELinearLayout as an alternative solution to the confusing DSL (LinearLayout on steroids), start with API
 Use this as reference https://fblitho.com/docs/layout
 ## Find a solution for ELayoutRef to be instantiated with an empty constructor (is it still valid ?)
 ## Fix android layout bug with Gravity.CENTER on TextView as a way of reproducing